cartigli/vault/xsorted()/III SQL/ZII Routines.md

 DELIMITER ;
 ```

-Assume you want a first_name, last_name, salary, from_date and to_date of whatever employee you choose.
+Assume you want a first_name, last_name, salary, from_date and to_date of whichever employee you choose:
 ```mysql
 USE employees;